 tests passed, or exit code greater than

-Bandit enables you to tweak the way tests results are reported by allowing you
+Bandit enables you to tweak the way tests are performed and reported by

 You can skip tests from within your source code by using the

 You can skip tests from the command line by using the

 option.
 By using this, you tell bandit to skip running all